 Strategic Plan

-In early 2019, President Zulma R. Toro invited CCSU faculty, staff, students, alumni, and community and business leaders to help develop a new path forward for the University by contributing to the planning process for a new strategic plan.
+In early 2019, President Zulma R. Toro invited Central faculty, staff, students, alumni, and community and business leaders to help develop a new path forward for the university.

 Based on their input through a survey, interviews, work group meetings, and open forums, the Strategic Planning Steering Committee (SPSC) prepared a comprehensive strategic plan.

-Following its review, the University Planning and Budget Committee (UPBC) has submitted it to Dr. Mark Jackson, president of the Faculty Senate, and recommended it for approval by the Faculty Senate when it meets on Monday, January 27, 2020.
+Following its review, the University Planning and Budget Committee (UPBC) submitted the plan to the Faculty Senate, which approved it on February 10, 2020.

-Strategic Plan 2030: Changing Lives, Building Communities; Central to Connecticut renews CCSU’s mission as the state’s oldest publicly funded institution of higher education.
-It ensures that a strong liberal arts foundation serves as the underpinnings of a CCSU education.
-Building on this foundation of high impact practices and community engagement, CCSU will educate career-ready graduates who are well-informed, civic-minded citizens who are prepared to contribute to the needs our increasingly diverse society.
+Strategic Plan 2030: Changing Lives, Building Communities; Central to Connecticut renews Central’s mission as the state’s oldest publicly funded institution of higher education.
+It ensures that a strong liberal arts foundation continues to serve as the underpinning of a Central education.
+Building on this foundation of high-impact practices and community engagement, Central will educate career-ready graduates who are well-informed, civic-minded citizens who are prepared to contribute to the needs of our increasingly diverse society.

 The plan also presents a new vision for advancing social mobility while driving economic, cultural, and intellectual vitality within the communities we serve.
 It also functions as a dynamic planning strategy as we strive to become an agile institution of higher education able to adapt to changing trends and emerging opportunities.